cart/godot3-bunnymark/README.md

 C#/Mono rendered 1.80x more bunnies than GDScript.
 GDNative (C++) rendered 1.56x more bunnies than C#/Mono and 2.81x more bunnies than GDScript.

 As a comparison to another engine, I ran the [Pixi.js bunny-mark](https://pixijs.github.io/bunny-mark/) (which does the same thing) and rendered 35000 bunnies at 60fps.

+The "get_children()" tests are there to highlight marshalling performance and are not particularly scientific.  get_children was called on the parent node of the bunny sprites, so its performance is tied to the number of bunnies being rendered.
+It would have been better to make it its own test where the number of bunnies are constant.

 ### Hardware: